 4. “Everything Will Be Different” by Marc Schultz

-I also mentioned this play in my comedic monologues for teens list because it brilliantly handles vast changes in tone and character throughout.
+I also mentioned "Everything Will Be Different" in my comedic monologues for teens list because it brilliantly handles vast changes in tone and character throughout.
 This particular monologue makes great use of its contrasting characters as Charlotte, the “ugly duckling” whose mother recently died, expresses her frustrations to Heather, the most popular girl in school.
 The monologue is easily relatable to teenage girls, who themselves are constantly bombarded with demands to mirror society’s standards of beauty.
 Beyond this, it offers an engaging character in Charlotte, whose naiveté creates a heartfelt confession as she tries to comprehend her personal tragedy.

 5. “Laramie Project” by Moisés Kaufman and members of the Tectonic Theater Project

-A high school favorite to produce, this deeply moving play tells the true story of Matthew Shepard, a young, gay man who was the victim of a hate crime and has since become a symbol for America’s struggle against intolerance.
+A high school favorite to produce, "Laramie Project" tells the true story of Matthew Shepard, a young, gay man who was the victim of a hate crime and has since become a symbol for America’s struggle against intolerance.
 Zubaida Ula’s monologue, in particular, stands out as a rallying cry against ignorance, while she herself struggles to comprehend the tragedy that she sees unfolding around her.
 The monologue is brutally honest and offers a biting look into how hatred can infest and spread beyond a single event, while it still manages to retain the curiosity and confusion universal to adolescence.
 In the end, Zubaida proves herself to be a confused, morally-driven intellectual, as she begs the audience to recognize the hate crime for what it is: “these are people trying to distance themselves from this crime.
 And we need to own this crime.”

 6. “Push” by George Cameron Grant